tracking-exposed/facebook/extension/README.md

 To install the extension go to **settings**, select **extensions**, and enable **Developer mode**.
-Click on **Load unpacked extension** and select the `extension` directory contained in this repo.
+Click on **Load unpacked extension** and select the `extension/build` directory contained in this repo.

 Keep `npm start` running in the background to take advantage of the autoreload.

+If you want to specify a different chrome user than the default one, set the env variable `USER_DATA_DIR` to an existing directory.

 #### Ready to go!